 - e) At the first World Cup event of every season, all sleds are to be presented to the TD for the measuring of the pod.
 In the event of a positive evaluation, on official FIL sticker is put onto the sled. - f) If an athlete makes changes to the pod during the season or enters the World Cup series at a later date, he has the weekly opportunity to present the sled for technical pre-inspection. - g) The pressure is measured by the TD with a mechanical device on the runner/steel, runner, bridge connector, and the steel-screw/bolt-connector and spots freely chosen. - h) The Executive Board annually decides on the pressure in Newton meters (Nm) to be used on the inspection device and the resulting maximum measurement value. - The inlay between runner and steel is measured using a digital sliding caliper adjusted to 1.1 mm.
-Inserts that can be moved freely through the sliding caliper are classified as conforming to the rules. - j) The exchange of, or modifications to, the sled during a discipline are permitted in accordance with the rules. - k) The results of the inspections are to be noted in the official records.
+Inserts that can be moved freely through the sliding caliper are classified as conforming to the rules. - The exchange of, or modifications to, the sled during a discipline are permitted in accordance with the rules. - k) The results of the inspections are to be noted in the official records.

-3.1 Inspection at the start
+3.1 Inspections at the start

-- After the beginning of the official measurement, the sled must not be removed from the designated start area.
-This also pertains if there is a delay in starting. - After inspection in the start area to the inspections at the finish, the sled must neither be exchanged nor the blades warmed. - Every sled preparation to improve the gliding process is not allowed after the official inspections at the start.
+- a) For the inspections at the start, the Technical Director must define a separate area, hereinafter referred to as the inspection zone. - b) In competition runs, the call to check the sled and the athlete will be made to the inspection zone. - c) After the beginning of the official measurement, the sled must not be removed from the inspection zone.
+This also pertains if there is a delay in starting. - d) From the start of the inspection of the sled and race equipment in the inspection zone to the inspections at the finish, the sled must neither be exchanged, nor the blades warmed. - e) Any sled preparation to improve the gliding process is not allowed once the official inspections at the start begin.